 Optimizing and adding images regarding products will also increase your conversion rate because customers will understand what products look like.

-6 Fundamental Tips for Image Optimization
+6 Fundamental Tips for Product Image Optimization

 As a website owner, you need to optimize your web pages for better performance, as described earlier.
 To improve the performance of your website, you need to work on areas such as user experience, technical SEO, and content readability.